Bruges, Belgium

 We asked people if there is a lot of crime.
 They answered:

 "Bruges is generally considered to be a safe city, with low levels of crime.
 The city is well-policed and visitors are unlikely to encounter any serious criminal activity.
-Petty crime such as pickpocketing and bag snatching can occur in crowded areas, so visitors should take the usual precautions," commented one expat who made the move to Bruges.
+Petty crime such as pickpocketing and bag snatching can occur in crowded areas, so visitors should take the usual precautions," wrote a member in Bruges.

 Is there a lot of diversity?
 Are people in Bruges accepting of differences?

 "Bruges is a diverse city with people from many different backgrounds and cultures.
 The city is known for its acceptance of differences, and people from all walks of life are welcomed and respected.
-The city is also home to a variety of religious and ethnic groups, and there is a strong sense of tolerance and understanding among its citizens," explained one expat living in Bruges, Belgium.
+The city is also home to a variety of religious and ethnic groups, and there is a strong sense of tolerance and understanding among its citizens," wrote a member in Bruges.

 Get Quote